Gabès

-Gabès (/ˈɡɑːbɛs/, /UKalsoˈɡɑːbɪs/; قابس), also spelled Cabès, Cabes, and Kabes, is the capital of the Gabès Governorate in Tunisia.
+Gabès (Note: Also spelled Cabès, Cabes, and Kabes.) (/ˈɡɑːbɛs/ GAH-bess, /UKalsoˈɡɑːbɪs/ GAH-biss; قابس; ڨابس, /aeb/), is the capital of the Gabès Governorate in Tunisia.
 Situated on the coast of the Gulf of Gabès, the city has a population of 167,863, making it the 6th largest city in Tunisia.
 Located 327 km southeast of Tunis and 113 km from Sfax, Gabès lies at the delta of the Wadi Qabis, which originates 10 kilometers upstream at Ras al-Oued and serves as its primary water source.

 Historically, the town was a Carthaginian settlement known as Tacapae before falling under Roman control.
 It was later ruined during the 7th-century Arab invasion but was recovered by Sidi Boulbaba, a revered companion of the Prophet Muhammad and a patron of the town.
 Although it experienced decline under the Ottomans, Gabès saw significant growth under French rule from 1881 to 1955, with the development of key infrastructure, including a railway, road network, and port.
 During World War II, the city served as the headquarters for Germany's Afrika Korps until British and French forces retook it in 1943.

 Today, Gabès is a thriving commercial hub and oasis, with industries spanning fishing, agriculture, textiles, cement, brick manufacturing, and petrochemicals.
 Tourism also contributes to its economy, making it an important center in southern Tunisia.

 History

 Etymology

 Takapes, the ancient name of Gabès, is a Punic Numidian (Berber) toponym.
-Later, the prefix "Ta" (meaning "the" in Punic) was dropped, and the place became known as Kapes.
+Later, the prefix "Ta" (meaning "the" in Berber) was dropped, and the place became known as Kapes.
 As in Arabic the sound /p/ is unknown, Kapes became known as Kabes, and later known as Gabès.